UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

-# Data transfer to/from Bianca
+# File transfer to/from Bianca

 !!! warning